Swingfire: Swingfire and TOW

-The basic idea of under-cover fire remained of interest, and the Royal Armament Research and Development Establishment (RARDE) was given £250,000 a year to continue research into the basic concepts.
+The basic idea of under-cover fire remained of interest to the Army after the cancellation of Orange William, and the Royal Armament Research and Development Establishment (RARDE) was given £250,000 a year to continue research into the basic concepts.
 As part of the resulting Project 12, they developed two basic concepts, Quickfire and Swingfire.
 The former appears to be a fast-action weapon, but few details have been made public.
 The latter was designed to allow it to be fired from under cover, like Orange William.
 As the company already had experience in the indirect fire role, and fearing it would otherwise lead to the breakup of their missile team, Fairey was issued a new development contract in October 1959.

 The basic idea of the Swingfire concept was that thrust vectoring of the rocket exhaust allowed the missile to make extreme maneuvers, including a right-angle turn immediately after launch.
 This was especially useful in urban settings like Berlin; the gunner could take the sight up to 100 m from the launcher and position themselves along potential lines of approach, while the launcher parked down a side street or alleyways.
-The missiles could be fired without the launcher ever exposing itself to the enemy, and the gunner could easily remain hidden in a foxhole or building.
-While the rocket smoke would still give away the rough location of the launcher, the enemy would be unable to return fire.
+The crew would then dial in the distance to the main line of fire and its angle relative to the launcher, and the missile would travel that distance and then turn, flying past the gunner and into his sights.
+The missiles could be fired without the launcher ever exposing itself to the enemy, and the gunner could remain hidden in a foxhole or building.
+While the rocket smoke would still give away the rough location of the launcher, the enemy would be unable to return fire against the hidden launcher and would have no idea where the gunner was located.